-- (2) The Aircraft Flight and Maintenance Log book is a required regulatory document and must be treated as such.
+- (1) The Aircraft Flight and Maintenance Log is used for PT.
+Smart Cakrawala Aviation aircraft.
+The pages of the log are numbered reffer to AMS system.
+The previous log will remain in the aircraft for seven (7) days. - (2) The Aircraft Flight and Maintenance Log is a required regulatory document and must be treated as such.
 No erasures or obliterations will be permitted.
 If an error is made, a single line will be drawn through the item with an initial, and a new entry made.
 White out (using TIP-EX) or an ERASURE shall not be used.
 It is very importance that all entries are legible and accurate and that all applicable blocks are completed.
-All entries must be made in ink. - (3) DO NOT DESTROY OR DISCARD ANY AIRCRAFT FLIGHT AND MAINTENANCE LOG BOOK PAGE.
+All entries must be made in ink. - (3) DO NOT DESTROY OR DISCARD ANY AIRCRAFT FLIGHT AND MAINTENANCE LOG PAGE.
 All pages must be accounted for.
 If a log page is rendered void due to an error in entry, etc., the page should be marked diagonally across the face in bold block letters "VOID," and the name or initials of the person voiding the sheet.
 Follow the normal distribution channels to return the page to Engineering & PPC for processing and filing.
 The aircraft registration number, station, and date should be entered on all "VOIDED" log pages to facilitate handling.